-- > But we can no longer afford this attitude today: - We cannot rely on further improvements of sequential speed to be able to solve ever bigger problems. - In fact, we can not even any longer rely on a fast increase of parallel performance/dollar. - Languages that give us sufficient control over data storage and data flows, and where parallelism is not an add-on, are important for performance. - Need to return to a time when everybody pays attention to good algorithms and to a proper implementation - In some fields of scientific computing performance improvements have come as much from better numerical methods as from faster computers... - Also in the future much performance improvements will have to come from better software. - Quantum computers and optical computers will not save the world anytime soon
+- > But we can no longer afford this attitude today: - We cannot rely on further improvements of sequential speed to be able to solve ever bigger problems. - o In fact, we can not even any longer rely on a fast increase of parallel performance/dollar. - Languages that give us sufficient control over data storage and data flows, and where parallelism is not an add-on, are important for performance. - > Need to go back to the time when everybody paid attention to good algorithms and to a proper implementation - o In some fields of scientific computing performance improvements have come as much from better numerical methods as from faster computers... - Also in the future much performance improvements will have to come from better software. - Quantum computers and optical computers will not save the world anytime soon